magento/devdocs/src/cloud/release-notes/ece-release-notes.md

       The logging level for each call is determined by the configuration of the [`VERBOSE_COMMANDS`]({{site.baseurl}}/cloud/env/variables-build.html#verbose_commands) variable in the `.magento.app.yaml` file.<!--MCLOUD-3503-->

-   -  {:.new}Improved the `vendor/bin/ece-tools db-dump command` and command line messaging to clarify that the database dump operation switches the application to maintenance mode, stops consumer queue processes, and disables cron jobs before the dump begins.<!--MCLOUD-5324, MCLOUD-2062-->
+   -  {:.new}Improved the process for database dumps (`vendor/bin/ece-tools db-dump`) and updated log messages to clarify that the database dump operation switches the application to maintenance mode, stops consumer queue processes, and disables cron jobs before the dump begins.<!--MCLOUD-5324, MCLOUD-2062-->

 -  {:.fix}Updated the `generate.xml` build scenario workflow for applying patches.
 Patches must be applied earlier to update the Magento application and  configuration to fix any issues that might cause  the `di:compile` and `module:refresh` steps to fail.<!--MCLOUD-5941-->

--  {:.fix}Fixed an issue that incorrectly generated a `_Crypt key missing_` error during the Magento installation.
+-  {:.fix}Fixed an in the Magento installation process that incorrectly issued a `Crypt key missing`  notification.
 The `crypt/key` value is generated automatically during the Magento installation.<!--MCLOUD-6120-->

 ## v2002.1.0
 *Release date: February 6, 2020*<br/>